 Who We Are

-We have a shared leadership model, meaning that every member plays a role in content development and decision making.
+We have a shared leadership model in which every member plays a role in content development and decision making.
 We operate as a united front, in alignment with the sisterhood that runs deep with Black women.
-Education in this city is a political, divisive, and racially charged topic; many of us are risking our reputations to speak up about something so important to us.
-We will not allow individual attacks or cherry picking by the media, the district, or the public to cloud the unified message that we have established.
+Education in our region is a political, divisive, and racially charged topic; many of us are risking our reputations to speak up about something so important to us.
+We will not allow individual attacks or cherry picking by the media, school districts, or the public to cloud the unified message that we have established.

 When did the group start?

 We started meeting in May 2020 out of frustration with the district’s response to COVID-19 and the subpar remote learning rollout, which is rooted in a number of organizational inadequacies and shortcomings.